mccbc/notes/notes.md

  - What to do about acceleration flag?
      - Seems to always try to turn on compton scattering, even when "coherent_scattering" flag is set
      - `montecarloblockcpp:282`
+     - **ANSWER**: When `acceleration` flag is enabled, turn on acceleration.
+Then, check `SCATTER_METH` to determine what logic to use rather than hardcoding in Compton.